Capital Improvement Program

 - Develop financing strategies.

 The Town of Paradise Valley prides itself on providing successful, high quality capital improvement projects as identified in the Capital Improvement Plan in a timely manner.
-If you have questions or comments regarding any of the projects listed below please contact the Engineering Department.
+If you have questions or comments regarding any of the projects please contact the Engineering Department.